Skip to content

 Galvalume Steel Advantages:

-• Protective coating: The aluminum-zinc alloy coating on Galvalume Steel provides two layers of protection against corrosion.
-The aluminum component forms a barrier against oxygen and water, while the zinc offers galvanic protection by sacrificing itself to protect the underlying steel.
+• Protective coating: Use of aluminum-zinc alloy coating on the Galvalume Steel provides two layers for protection against corrosion.
+The aluminum portion acts as a barrier to oxidizing agents and moisture while the zinc offers galvanic protection cut protecting the steel underneath.

 • Aesthetic options: While Galvalume Steel has a distinct, natural appearance characterized by a subtle, spangled pattern, it can also be coated with various paint finishes to match the desired aesthetic.
 This offers homeowners and building owners the opportunity to customize the appearance of their metal roof to suit their preferences.